benjaminhuanghuang/aspnetcore_angular2_OpenGameList/_Notes/setup.md

     $ npm install -g yo generator-aspnet
     $ yo aspnet
     $ yo aspnet:MvcController Home

+## Bower
+    Angular 2 team is pushing their code using NPM rather than Bower, we won't be using it in our project.

 ## TypeScript
     npm install -g typescript
     npm install --save-dev typing